hashcube/doc/native/native-remote-debug.md

 NativeInspector actively attempts to use the Android Debug Bridge (adb) to connect to port 9222 on an Android device attached via USB data cable.

-On the device side, the Android codebase for Hashcube runs a V8 Debug Server.
+On the device side, the Android codebase for Game Closure runs a V8 Debug Server.
 This implements nearly all of the features required; we added heap and CPU profiling hooks into our iOS codebase also (such as `PROFILING.getHeaders()`), so that these can be remotely evaluated from the NativeInspector code when profiling is requested in the web interface.

 ### iOS

 NativeInspector also attempts to connect to any IP addresses that have been identified by a simple UDP datagram protocol.
 NativeInspector listens on UDP port 9320 on the localhost.
 Received datagrams must contain a valid JSON string with the format: `{ "name": "connect", "addr": "10.1.1.123" }`.
 This is the approach used to connect to iOS devices on the LAN.

-On the device side, the iOS codebase for Hashcube runs a custom debug server written from scratch.
+On the device side, the iOS codebase for Game Closure runs a custom debug server written from scratch.
 The core of the D8 protocol is implemented in Objective-C++ for this platform, making it mostly feature-complete.
 To avoid running the debug server for every game, the debug server will only run in Test App mode.

-When the Test App connects to the Devkit simulation server, the Devkit server will report the requesting IP address over UDP to the NativeInspector as indicated above.
+When the Test App connects to the devkit simulation server, the devkit server will report the requesting IP address over UDP to the NativeInspector as indicated above.

 ## Troubleshooting